 J. Ville suggested another setting that looks more natural.
-Here the gambler comes to the casino with some fixed amount of money, say, \$1.
-Before a coin is toosed, the gambler splits the capital into two parts: the first is used to make a bet on 0, and the second is used to make a bet on 1.
+Here the gambler comes to the casino with some fixed amount of money, say \$1.
+Before a coin is tossed, the gambler splits the capital into two parts: the first is used to make a bet on 0, and the second is used to make a bet on 1.
 One of the bets is successful; the corresponding amount is doubled (and the other part is lost).
 For example, a cautious gambler may split the current amount into two equal parts, then one is lost and the other one is doubled, so the capital remains unchanged.
 (It is clear therefore that a special option to leave some part of the money aside is not necessary, it can be emulated anyway.)
 Now we cannot go into negative, so both parts should be non-negative numbers.

-After a game is described, it is clear what is a gambler's strategy in such a game: it is a function that maps the history of the game (the sequence of already seen bits) to the next move (how much should be bet on 0 and on 1).
-In fact, we will use more convenient representation of the strategy: let m(x) is the gambler's capital after playing with x (if she follows the stategy).
-This (non-negative) function determines the strategy uniquely: after seeing x we bet m(x0)/2 on 0 and m(x1) on 1.
+After a game is described, it is clear how the notion of a gambler's strategy in this game should be defined: a strategy is a function that maps the history of the game (the sequence of already seen bits) to the next move (how much should be bet on 0 and on 1).
+In fact, we will use more a convenient representation of the strategy: let m(x) be the gambler's capital after playing with x (if she follows the strategy).
+This (non-negative) function determines the strategy uniquely: After seeing x, we bet m(x0)/2 on 0 and m(x1) on 1.
 Not all non-negative functions correspond to strategies; two conditions are necessary (and sufficient):